Parliamentary.ai

 Government Spending

-The bill doesn't directly specify government spending figures.
-However, implementing family impact assessments across all public bodies and establishing new reporting mechanisms will likely incur costs.
-The Secretary of State's report on extending assessments to local authorities will determine the financial implications of this expansion.
+The bill itself doesn't directly specify government spending figures.
+However, implementing family impact assessments across all designated public bodies will involve costs for assessment processes, reporting, and potential mitigation strategies.
+The cost of extending assessments to local authorities will be assessed and reported separately.

 Groups Affected